Smart Optimistic Rollups#

 Because of concurrent commitments, a rollup is generally related to a commitment tree where branches correspond to different claims about the rollup state.

 By construction, only one view of the rollup state is valid (as the PVM is deterministic).
 When two concurrent branches exist in the commitment tree, the cementation process is stopped at the first fork in the tree.
-To unfreeze the cementation process, a refutation game must be started between two concurrent stakers of these branches.
+To unfreeze the cementation process, a refutation game must be started between two concurrent committers of these branches.
 Refutation games are automatically played by rollup nodes to defend their stakes: honest participants are guaranteed to win these games.
 Therefore, an honest participant should not have to worry about refutation games.
 Finally, a running refutation game does not prevent new commitments to be published on top of the disputed commitments.

 A refutation game is decomposed into two main steps: a dissection mechanism and a final conflict resolution phase.
-During the first phase, the two stakers exchange hashes about intermediate states of the rollups in a way that allows them to converge to the very first tick on which they disagree.
+During the first phase, the two committers exchange hashes about intermediate states of the rollups in a way that allows them to converge to the very first tick on which they disagree.
 The exact number of hashes exchanged at a given step is PVM-dependent.
-During the final phase, the stakers must provide a proof that they correctly interpreted this conflicting tick.
+During the final phase, the committers must provide a proof that they correctly interpreted this conflicting tick.

 Finally, notice that each player is subject to a timer similar to a chess clock, allowing each player to play only up to one week: after this time is elapsed, a player can be dismissed by any Layer 1 user playing a timeout operation.
 Thus, the refutation game played by the two players can last at most 2 weeks.

 There is no timeout for starting a refutation game after having published a concurrent commitment.
-However, assuming the existence of an honest participant H, then H will start the refutation game with all concurrent stakers to avoid the rollup getting stuck.
+However, assuming the existence of an honest participant H, then H will start the refutation game with all concurrent committers to avoid the rollup getting stuck.

-Private rollups
+Private rollups#

 A private Smart Rollup guarantees that private data cannot be leaked by any means, whereas in a public rollup, one can force a rollup to leak part of the data by starting a refutation game.
-This is achieved by restricting the set of allowed stakers using a whitelist.
+This is achieved by restricting the set of allowed committers using a whitelist.
 With that restriction, only addresses on the whitelist can publish commitments and therefore participate in a refutation game.

 The whitelist is optionally defined at origination.
 The rollup is considered public if no white-list is defined, private otherwise.
 The whitelist can be updated with a specific outbox message.
 This message contains an optional list, the new list completely replaces the stored whitelist in layer 1.
 If the message contains no list, then the rollup becomes public.
 In turn, it is forbidden to make a public rollup private by sending an outbox message with a non-empty whitelist.